michael-sumner/go-make-things/content/articles/2012-01-24-the-future-belongs-to-the-curious.md

 ---
 categories:
-- Art &amp; Science
+- Art and Science
-- Business &amp; Leadership
+- Business and Leadership
-- Uncategorized
 date: '2012-01-24'
 url: /the-future-belongs-to-the-curious/
 title: The Future Belongs to the Curious